gofer-engine/gofer-engine.github.io/setup-installation-usage.md

 1. On your production server run `git clone <your-project-repo>` to clone your repository.
 2. Run `npm install && run build && npm start` to install dependencies, build, and start the server.

-If going to production in a Windows environment, you couls use this setup guide to run the node server as a Windows Service: https://www.helpmegeek.com/run-nodejs-application-as-windows-service/
+If going to production in a Windows environment, you could use this setup guide to run the node server as a Windows Service: [https://www.helpmegeek.com/run-nodejs-application-as-windows-service/](https://www.helpmegeek.com/run-nodejs-application-as-windows-service/)

-If going to production in a Linux environment, you could use this setup guide to run the server: https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-18-04
+If going to production in a Linux environment, you could use this setup guide to run the server: [https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-18-04](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-18-04)

 You could alternatively use docker with a docker-compose file to clone your repository, install dependencies, build the project, and start the server in a container.
 This configuration is out of the current scope, but if anyone needs help or wants to contribute, please reach out.